Speaker: Stephane Richard, OPCUG

 Stephane Richard is now retired after serving Canada for 35 years as a Communications and Electronics Officer for 20 years in the Canadian Armed Forces and in the federal public service for 15 years including 11 years as an Executive.
 During his career in the Canadian Armed Forces, he mainly worked on the definition and implementation of multi-million dollar capital projects.
 During his career in the public service, he worked in the Department of National Defense, Passport Canada, Public Works and Government Services Canada, Shared Services Canada, and finally Public Services and Procurement Canada.
 In his last appointment before his retirement, he was the contracting authority for the acquisition and in-service support $9 billion contracts for the Maritime Helicopter Project.

 There will be a Q&A session after the regular meeting at approximately 9 pm.
 Everyone is welcome to attend Q&A sessions and to ask questions about their specific computer-related problems.

-The location of this meeting (whether in person or via Zoom) will be contingent on the pandemic situation in 2022.
+The location of this meeting (whether in person or via Zoom) will depend on the pandemic situation in 2022.